Network for Sustainable Cyclades

 Β. For a balanced coexistence of modern island societies with their unique place.

-We need spatial planning We require spatial planning that takes into account the unique biodiversity and morphology of the Cycladic landscape, along with the special conditions imposed by the insularity and the existing situation on the islands.
-This planning should provide competitive solutions for the economic, social, and cultural development of the islands, while preserving the natural beauty of the landscape.
+The preservation of the elements of the Cycladic physiognomy requires a change in the management of space and natural resources, especially under the worsening climate crisis.
+We need spatial planning based on the recognition of the specificity of the vulnerable biodiversity and morphology of the Cycladic landscape, along with the special conditions imposed by the insularity and the already existing situation on the islands, and will offer competitive solutions for economic, social and cultural development of the islands that will not destroy but preserve the island landscape.
+With particular emphasis:

-• the protection of agricultural land and agricultural production as well as the dry stone terraces (as a monument included in the UNESCO World Heritage List and as a green infrastructure) and the protection of NATURA areas by avoiding any building within their boundaries
+- the protection of agricultural land and agricultural production as well as the dry stone terraces (as a monument included in the UNESCO World Heritage List and as a green infrastructure) and the protection of NATURA areas by avoiding any building within their boundaries

-• sustainable maritime spatial planning, protection and restoration of the coastal zone and marine biodiversity, protection/restoration of wetlands
+- sustainable maritime spatial planning, protection and restoration of the coastal zone and marine biodiversity, protection/restoration of wetlands

-• the protection of the island landscape from the effects of the climate crisis (erosion, drought, flood risks, heat waves, etc.)
+- the protection of the island landscape from the effects of the climate crisis (erosion, drought, flood risks, heat waves, etc.)

-• the planning and management of energy resources with the aim of climate neutrality, but with care for the protection of the landscape (combined forms of renewable energy, geothermal energy).
+- the planning and management of energy resources with the aim of climate neutrality, but with care for the protection of the landscape (combined forms of renewable energy, geothermal energy).

-• local primary and secondary production, preserving, exploiting and highlighting local varieties and the conditions for their continued cultivation,
+- local primary and secondary production, preserving, exploiting and highlighting local varieties and the conditions for their continued cultivation,

-• efficient waste and wastewater management with the ultimate goal of zero waste,
+- efficient waste and waste water management with the ultimate goal of zero waste,

-• protecting water resources and safeguarding the use and distribution of water according to the needs of sustainability, under the control and in the interests of local communities alone,
+- protecting water resources and safeguarding the use and distribution of water according to the needs of sustainability, under the control and in the interests of local communities alone,

-• the re-education of all of us, residents and visitors, children, young people and adults, with an emphasis on the education of the youngest, in a new living relationship with the precious landscape in which we are lucky enough to live and come into contact, as well as the historical conditions that led to its formation.
+- the re-education of all of us, residents and visitors, children, young people and adults, with an emphasis on the education of the youngest, in a new living relationship with the precious landscape in which we are lucky enough to live and come into contact, as well as the historical conditions that led to its formation.

 4- Our Action: